kaob1991/pands-project2021/README.md

 #### Pair Plot

 Finally the presentation of the data as a pair plot graph is both concise and visually striking.
-The use of seaborn allows the data to be presented in a easy to read manner and is equally straightforward in its display of the scatterplot and histogram data.
+The use of seaborn allows the data to be presented in an easy to read manner and is equally straightforward in its display of the scatterplot and histogram data.
 It produces a matrix of relationships between each variable in the dataset for an instant examination of the data and even allows the data to be split by species type.
 The code used is equally straightforward and is demonstrated below:

 ```python
 figurepairplot = sns.pairplot(data = iris, kind = "scatter", hue = "class")